hdShang/arxiv-daily/docs/cs-CL/2025-06-19/papers/250616399v1-nepaligpt-a-generative-language-model-for-the-nepali-language.md

 ---
 layout: default
-title: NepaliGPT: A Generative Language Model for the Nepali Language
+title: "NepaliGPT: A Generative Language Model for the Nepali Language"
 ---

 # NepaliGPT: A Generative Language Model for the Nepali Language